Black Bird Bookstore & Cafe

 Club Deluxe

 A cocktail bar at Haight and Ashbury with live jazz several nights a week.
 No cover.
-Open since 1989.
+Open from 1989 until 2023; a revival, The DeLuxe, is slated to reopen in 2026.

 Brick and Mortar Music Hall